enclave-networks/docs/docs/getting-started/define-policy.md

 Depending on how you arrange the Tags in your Policy you can create either a partially connected or a fully connected mesh.

 > **Production use:** This guide suggests creating some example policies.
 You can (and should) create policies which reflect the structure of your organisation for use in production.
-Visit the [Policy and Tags](/management/policies-and-tags#naming) section of the handbook to learn more about creating, naming and managing policies.
+Visit the [Policy](/management/policy#naming) section of the handbook to learn more about creating, naming and managing policies.

 === "Partially connected mesh"